drkpxl/city_shadow/codebase.md

             )
             combined_buildings.extend(processed_shapes)

-        # Optionally, you could also handle footprints not in any block.
-        # For example, if some footprints fall outside the barrier bounding box.
+        # If you have footprints outside the bounding box, handle them here if desired.
-        # That step is omitted here, but you can add it if needed.

         return combined_buildings

     def _gather_all_footprints(self, features):
         """
         Collect all building/industrial footprints into a unified list.
-        This is the SINGLE version (the old duplicate method was removed).
         """
+        from shapely.geometry import Polygon
+        from shapely.validation import make_valid

         footprints = []

         # Process "normal" building features